calebgrove/CalebGrove/_posts/2014-09-04-responsive-text-in-freeway-7.md

 Yet, as well all know, that is only *mostly* true.
 There will always be things that you will need to code by hand - regardless of which tool you use.
 Responsively resizing text is one of those for Freeway Pro 7 right now.
 It can be done, but not by using any of Freeway's WYSIWYG tools.

-*Side note: It shouldn't be this way - releasing a tool that claims to be able to do responsive design but without the ability to resize text is akin to saying that a two-legged dog can run just like its quadruped brother.
-Hopefully Softpress will amend this shortcoming soon.*
+*Side note: It shouldn't be this way - hopefully Softpress will amend this shortcoming soon and build a GUI to resize text at breakpoints.*
 {:.note}

 Fortunately, responsive-izing text actually pretty straightforward, even if though it is not built-in functionality.
 While there are numerous methods to achieve roughly the same effect, we will only be looking at the two techniques that I find to be the most "designer-who-doesn't-like-code" friendly.

 The first method employs Freeway's awesome **Extended** dialog.
 While this is the easiest way, it's quite limited in practice.
 The second technique will require some modification of code, but it's far more flexible and powerful.
 Read through both, [deconstruct the demo document](http://cl.ly/XKtR/download/Responsive%20Text.freeway), and try it on your own.

-Also, this tutorial assumes that you are using sane styling practices and are using Freeway's style system instead of the inspector to style your text.
+Also, this tutorial assumes that you are using sane styling practices and are using [Freeway's style system instead of the inspector to style your text](http://www.softpress.com/kb/questions/230/Creating+Custom+CSS+Styles+in+Freeway).

 ## Using the Extended Dialog